 Referrals Are Your Best Friend

 Referrals are your best friend.
+If I had to guess I’d say that 80% or more of any Photographers work comes from referral.
 Happy clients will refer you to their piers.
 Photo editors at magazines will refer you to other photo editors from other magazines when asked about photographers in your area.
 Corporations are always looking for someone that is easy to work with and compatible with their own view of the world.
 If you come with a great referral from another company that they do business with they will more likely hire you than not.
-In short they trust their friends and colleges more than any promotional information that you can generate and the job will be all but in the bag long before they ever even contact you.
+In short, they trust their friends and colleges more than any promotional information that you can generate and the job will be all but in the bag long before they ever even contact you.

 Websites And Search Engine Optimization

-You want your site to be found at or near the top of Google search.
+You want your site to be found at or near the top of Google Search.
 If your’e not there you’re loosing out on a great deal of potential work.
-A site without good, solid SEO is just taking up space on a web server and doing you no good.
+A site without good, solid SEO it’s just taking up space on a web server and doing you little, if any, good.

 A Photography Business Always Starts Slow

 When starting a photography business work comes slow at the start.
 It always does, always will and no mater how good you are you’re not going change this simple fact.
-1 job this year.
-2 jobs the next year.
-15 jobs the year after.
+One job this year.
+Two jobs the next year.
+Fifteen jobs the year after.
+Who knows how fast your business will grow.
+It never works the same for everyone but it will grow.
 Once you have a good returning client or list of clients hold on to them.
 Always do your best to preform as they need and, when ever posable exceed even your own exceptions.

 You Are Your Own Brand